CPPAlien/DaVinci/README.md

 If you want to save cookie and use cookie in each requests, you can just call DaVinci.with(Context).enableCookie(); method before each requests.

+Tips: The Cookies management isn't identical as a browser's.
+It can only deal with one Set-Cookie header of a response, and will cover the old cookies.
+It's not like the browser can set cookies value by cookies' keys.

 #####1.0.4
 Add Uploader Function implemented by data-form